MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/r/rights.md

 only in a nonspecific way to refer to system actions that are authorized by the system administrator.
 For specific references, use *user rights*.

-Don't confuse *rights*, which apply to system operations, with *permissions*, which apply to specific system resources, such as files or printers.
+Don't confuse *rights,* which apply to system operations, with *permissions,* which apply to specific system resources, such as files or printers.

 Don't use *privileges* as a synonym for *rights*.

+**Example**
-**Example** Domain administrators should use a primary user account, which has basic user rights in the domain.
+Domain administrators should use a primary user account, which has basic user rights in the domain.

 **See also** [permissions](/style-guide/a-z-word-list-term-collections/p/permissions), [user rights](/style-guide/a-z-word-list-term-collections/u/user-rights)